jimhigson/template/README.md

 * [ ] draggable goals?
 * [x] put mouse near line to see number in a tool thing
 * [x] adjust to window size

 * [x] Browserify

 * [ ] move main.js into html.
 Browserify should only build a lib, not call it as well
+    * [ ] Two browserify builds - one builds a lib, one builds an app including that lib

+* [ ] Change to gulp

 * [ ] Move to event-bus based callbacks from viswin, not panAndZoom calling out to all renderers
 * [ ] Introduce karma/jasmine
     * [ ] Write some tests